Aaron Judge: 2016

-2017
+2017: Rookie of the Year

 The Yankees named Judge their Opening Day right fielder against the Tampa Bay Rays.
 He had his first multi-home run game on April 28 against the Baltimore Orioles to help the Yankees win 14–11, coming back from a 9–1 deficit.
 One of the home runs had a measured exit velocity of 119.4 mph, the fastest exit velocity for a home run measured by Statcast since it was adopted in 2015.
 This record would later be broken by teammate Giancarlo Stanton on August 9, 2018, when Stanton launched a home run with an exit velocity of 121.7 mph.
 Judge ended the month of April with 10 home runs, tying the rookie record set by José Abreu and Trevor Story.
 He was named the American League's (AL) Rookie of the Month for April.
 In April, he had a .303 batting average, 10 home runs, 20 RBIs, and a .411 OBP in 22 games.

-The Yankees debuted a cheering section in the right-field seats of Yankee Stadium on May 22, 2017.
+The Yankees debuted a cheering section in the right-field seats of Yankee Stadium on May 22.
 Called "The Judge's Chambers", the section spans three rows in section 104 and contains 18 seats.
 Fans are chosen by the team to sit there and are outfitted with black robes, wigs, and foam gavels.
 In a game against the Oakland Athletics on May 28, Judge hit his first career grand slam.
 Judge was named AL Rookie of the Month once again for May.
 In May, he had a .347 batting average, seven home runs, 17 RBIs, and a .441 OBP in 26 games.

 On June 10, Judge hit a home run that had an exit velocity of 121.1 mph, again setting a new record for the hardest measured by Statcast.
 The following day, Judge went 4-for-4 with two home runs; one of the home runs traveled 495 ft, making it the longest home run hit in the 2017 season.
 On June 12, Judge was named the AL Player of the Week.
 His week ended with him leading the AL in all three Triple Crown categories.
-Judge was named the AL Player of the Month for the month of June, batting .337 with 10 home runs, 25 RBIs and a .481 OBP.
-His performance in the month of June also earned him his third consecutive AL Rookie of the Month award, the longest streak since Mike Trout won four in a row in 2012.
-Judge had a 32-game on-base streak, including reaching base in every game in the month of June.
-On July 2, Judge was voted as a starting outfielder to the 2017 MLB All-Star Game, receiving 4,488,702 votes, the most of any player in the AL.
+Judge was named the AL Player of the Month for June, batting .337 with 10 home runs, 25 RBIs and a .481 OBP.
+His performance in June also earned him his third consecutive AL Rookie of the Month award, the longest streak since Mike Trout won four in a row in 2012.
+Judge had a 32-game on-base streak, including reaching base in every game in June.
+On July 2, Judge was voted as a starting outfielder to the MLB All-Star Game, receiving 4,488,702 votes, the most of any player in the AL.